AdobeDocs/substance-3d.en/help/substance-3d-general/openpbr/openpbr-faq.md

 +++Can I create car paint materials with OpenPBR?

 Yes — with a couple of caveats.
 OpenPBR doesn’t include a specialized car paint shader, so it may prove insufficient for certain uses within the automotive industry.
 Moreover, it simply depends on the type of car paint — some car paints will always have properties that fall outside the scope of any given shader.
 But with those points in mind, car paint maps naturally onto OpenPBR's layered architecture.
 Use the Base layer for the metallic flake component and the Coat layer for the clear-coat lacquer, which acts as a physically separate surface with its own IOR, roughness, and color.
-For paints with angular color shifts, the Thin-film layer can add iridescent effects on top.

-Note, however, that OpenPBR is a parametric model — it produces convincing, physically plausible car paint, but cannot match the precision of measured material formats such as X-Rite AxF, which capture actual optical data from a physical sample.
+For paints with angular color shifts, the Thin-film layer can add iridescent effects on top.</br>Note, however, that OpenPBR is a parametric model — it produces convincing, physically plausible car paint, but cannot match the precision of measured material formats such as X-Rite AxF, which capture actual optical data from a physical sample.
 For general production work OpenPBR is well suited; for applications requiring exact sample matching, a measured format may be more appropriate.

 +++